-NCP leader Chhagan Bhujbal meets Ajit Pawar to convince him to come back to NCP fold
+Maharashtra Crisis: NCP leader Chhagan Bhujbal meets Ajit Pawar to hold talks

 According to reports, NCP leaders Sunil Tatkare, Dilip Walse Patil, and Hasan Mushrif had also tried convincing Ajit Pawar to return.
 They urged him to resign as deputy chief minister and return to the party on Sunday.

-On Sunday, Ajit Pawar's claimed that he was still with NCP and that the "BJP-NCP alliance" would provide a stable government in the state.
+On Sunday, Ajit Pawar claimed that he was still with NCP and that the "BJP-NCP alliance" would provide a stable government in the state.

 Maharashtra govt formation: Crucial hearing in SC today

-In a series of tweets after thanking BJP leaders for their congratulatory messages, Ajit Pawar also said the "BJP-NCP alliance" will provide a stable government in Maharashtra for the next five years.

-In a sudden turn of events, Fadnavis and Ajit Pawar were sworn in by Koshyari at 8 am at a hush hush ceremony on Friday after dramatic midnight developments, leading to the lifting of the President's rule in Maharashtra.
+In a sudden turn of events, Fadnavis and Ajit Pawar were sworn in by the Maharashtra governor Koshyari at 8 am at a hush-hush ceremony on Friday after dramatic midnight developments, leading to the lifting of the President's rule in the state.

 All eyes will now be on the Supreme Court's decision that will examine all relevant material before it passes an order on the Maharashtra issue.